parlx-js/react-parlx/README.md

 ## Event

-`parlxMove` event will output current position of the parallax element
+`onParlxMove` event callback will output current position of the parallax element

 ## Examples